 My S&W Model 617 (AKA Smith & Wesson Model 617, or S&W 617) is one of the best parts of growing up.
 That’s because I’m now able to afford things that were out of reach when I was younger.
-At 21, I owned a single inexpensive stainless revolver.
+At 21, I owned a single inexpensive stainless handgun.
 I’m a few years older now, and have a small collection of stainless S&W revolvers, the first of which is my Model 617.
 The sale price of $659 was a fair bit lower than the $853 MSRP, but still not inexpensive for a .22 revolver.
 Certainly not an expense I could justify back when I was newer to the workforce and had limited income.

 A design dating back to 1899?